Target and Task specific Source-Free Domain Adaptive Image Segmentation: Abstract

 \section{Abstract}

-Solving the domain shift problem during inference is essential in medical imaging as most deep-learning based solutions suffer from it.
-In practice, domain shifts are tackled by performing Unsupervised Domain Adaptation (UDA), where a model is adapted to an unlabeled target domain by leveraging the labelled source domain.
+Solving the domain shift problem during inference is essential in medical imaging, as most deep-learning based solutions suffer from it.
+In practice, domain shifts are tackled by performing Unsupervised Domain Adaptation (UDA), where a model is adapted to an unlabelled target domain by leveraging the labelled source data.
 In medical scenarios, the data comes with huge privacy concerns making it difficult to apply standard UDA techniques.
-Hence, a closer clinical setting is Source-Free UDA (SFUDA), where we have access to source trained model but not the source data during adaptation.
-Methods trying to solve SFUDA typically address the domain shift using pseudo-label based self-training techniques.
-However due to domain shift, these pseudo-labels are usually of high entropy and denoising them still does not make them perfect labels to supervise the model.
-Therefore, adapting the source model with noisy pseudo labels reduces its segmentation capability while addressing the domain shift.
-To this end, we propose a two-stage approach for source-free domain adaptive image segmentation: 1) Target-specific adaptation followed by 2) Task-specific adaptation.
-In the first stage, we focus on generating target-specific pseudo labels while suppressing high entropy regions by proposing an Ensemble Entropy Minimization loss.
-We also introduce a selective voting strategy to enhance pseudo-label generation.
-In the second stage, we focus on adapting the network for task-specific representation by using a teacher-student self-training approach based on augmentation-guided consistency.
-We evaluate our proposed method on both 2D fundus datasets and 3D MRI volumes across 7 different domain shifts where we achieve better performance than recent UDA and SF-UDA methods for medical image segmentation.
+Hence, a closer clinical setting is Source-Free UDA (SFUDA), where we have access to source-trained model but not the source data during adaptation.
+Existing SFUDA methods rely on pseudo-label based self-training techniques to address the domain shift.
+However, these pseudo-labels often have high entropy due to domain shift and adapting the source model with noisy pseudo-labels leads to sub-optimal performance.
+To overcome this limitation, we propose a systematic two-stage approach for SFUDA comprising of target-specific adaptation followed by task-specific adaptation.
+In target-specific adaptation, we enhance the pseudo-label generation by minimizing high entropy regions using the proposed ensemble entropy minimization loss and a selective voting strategy.
+In task-specific adaptation, we exploit the enhanced pseudo-labels using a student-teacher framework to effectively learn segmentation on the target domain.
+We evaluate our proposed method on 2D fundus datasets and 3D MRI volumes across 7 different domain shifts where we perform better than existing UDA and SFUDA methods for medical image segmentation.
 Code is available at \href{https://github.com/Vibashan/tt-sfuda}{https://github.com/Vibashan/tt-sfuda}

 \keywords{Unsupervised Domain Adaptation \and Source-Free \and Medical Image Segmentation.}